Cambridge-PAM/lsmr-photocatalysis/README.md

         - `StoppedFlow`
         - `ContinuousFlow`
     - Create an instance of the class and specify its attributes (refer to the files in `./src/lsmr_photocatalysis` for more information), e.g.
-        - `data` Data folder name.
+        - `data` Data folder name
-        - `c0`: Initial concentration/M of substrate of interest.
+        - `c0`: Initial concentration/M of substrate of interest
-        - `details`: Details of other reagents and concentrations.
+        - `details`: Details of other reagents and concentrations
-        - `x`: Dictionary key for `SUBSTRATE` properties, see `settings.py`.
+        - `x`: Dictionary key for `SUBSTRATE` properties, see `settings.py`
-        - `film`: Polymer film name.
+        - `film`: Polymer film name
-        - `light`: LED colour.
+        - `light`: LED colour
-        - `wavelength`: LED wavelength/m.
+        - `wavelength`: LED wavelength/m
-        - `power`: LED power/W.
+        - `power`: LED power/W
         - `correction`: Default choice for plots to be baseline corrected or not.
-Defaults to `True`.
+Defaults to `True`
         - etc.
     - Call methods on that instance to plot the desired graphs, e.g.
         - `concvstimeplot()`